andyjinkim/andyjinkim/assignments/othello_project_2/othello_project/README.md

 ### **Contents**

 - Description of Othello
-- Technologies/APIs used
+- Technologies Used
-- Hosting site
+- Hosting Site

 ## *Description of Othello*